ExtrabbitCode Inventor MetaReader

 Install from the Microsoft Store

 Inventor MetaReader is a small Windows app on the Microsoft Store.
-Open the Store, search for Inventor MetaReader, and click Get - the Store installs it, keeps it up to date automatically, and handles all the code-signing.
+Click Get on the listing below and the Store installs it, keeps it up to date automatically, and handles all the code-signing.
 There's nothing else to set up.

 Get it from the Microsoft Store